Sheila Chandra: Later projects

 In 1990, Chandra interrupted her sabbatical to record a single, "Raining", with the folk-synth band Ancient Beatbox, which also appeared on its self-titled album.

-In 1993, she sang with Peter Gabriel onstage at the WOMAD festival in San Francisco.
+In 1993, Chandra sang with Peter Gabriel onstage at the WOMAD festival in San Francisco.

 In 2000, she contributed two tracks, one a cover version of Tim Buckley's "Song to the Siren" and the other a remix of her solo track "Ever So Lonely/Eyes/Ocean" by Stephen Haig, to the album Gifted on Real World Records.

 In 2001, she released a collaborative album with the Ganges Orchestra titled This Sentence is True (The Previous Sentence is False) based on her two experimental EPs with that group.

 2002 saw the release of a remix of her original hit single "Ever So Lonely" (written by Steve Coe), retitled "So Lonely", by the DJ Jakatta.
 It charted at No. 8 in the UK.
 In 2002 she performed a song titled "Breath of Life" (retitled "The Grace of Valar" in its 2006 release) with Howard Shore for The Lord of the Rings: The Two Towers soundtrack.

 In 2007, she recorded two songs for Simon Emmerson's project The Imagined Village, which set out to reinterpret traditional British songs using a wide range of contemporary British musicians.
 She also appeared with the Imagined Village on a concert tour of Britain in 2007.

-Retirement from music
+Writing and retirement from music

 In 2009, Chandra began experiencing symptoms of what was eventually diagnosed as burning mouth syndrome, as a result of which she is unable to sing, speak, laugh or cry without suffering intense pain.
 She has thus been rendered effectively mute.
 As a result of her illness Chandra retired from music.
 She turned her attention to writing self-help books, the first of which, Banish Clutter Forever – How the Toothbrush Principle Will Change Your Life, was published in 2010.
 She has continued to mentor young artists including the graffiti artist Stik.